TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 9/Deuteronomy 9.15.md

 ---

-So I turned and came down from the mount, and the mount was burning with fire: and the two tables of the covenant were in my two hands.
+So I turned and came down from the mountain, and the mountain was burning with fire: and the two tables of the covenant were in my two hands.